mu373/tailestim/README.md

    - Smoothed version of the Hill estimator (no bootstrap)

 ## Results
-The full result can be obtained by `estimator.get_parameters()`, which returns a dictionary.
+The full result can be obtained by `estimator.get_result()`, which returns a dictionary.
 This includes:
 - `gamma`: Power law exponent (γ = 1 + 1/ξ)
 - `xi_star`: Tail index (ξ)
 - `k_star`: Optimal order statistic